-Many papers have been researched on 2D and 3D human pose estimation over the past few years.
 However, less work has been deeply studied on attention mechanisms for both 2D and 3D networks.
 This article proposes a new attention mechanism for the whole network, which significantly improves the accuracy of the final 2D and 3D prediction results.
 In summary, the main contribution of the paper is described in three-fold:

-- 1) This paper introduces and applies a novel attention mechanism to both the 2D pose detector and the 3D estimator, enhancing the network's ability to focus on and resolve occlusion issues.
-Within the 2D Pose Network, an attention module employing 1×1 depth-wise convolution across different channels effectively captures long-range dependency information.
-Additionally, a new spatial-temporal attention mechanism has been implemented in the 3D Network, significantly increasing the accuracy of 3D predictions. - 2) The study presents a comprehensive system for Lifting 2D-3D Pose Estimation.
-The proposed architecture accurately predicts the final 3D human posture from the input image, incorporating several minor techniques to enhance both 2D and 3D results. - 3) Our proposed method, straightforward and free from unnecessary complexities, surpasses the original methods in performance on benchmark datasets.
+- 1) This paper introduces and applies a new attention mechanism to both the 2D pose detector and the 3D estimator, enhancing the network's ability to improve occlusion issues.
+Inside the 2D Pose Network, a new channel attention module deploying 1 × 1 depth-wise convolutions across different channels effectively captures the important keypoint information.
+Additionally, a new spatial-temporal attention mechanism was implemented in the 3D Network, significantly increasing the accuracy of 3D predictions. - 2) The study presents a comprehensive system for Lifting 2D-3D Pose Estimation.
+The proposed architecture accurately predicts the final 3D human posture from the input image, incorporating several minor techniques to enhance both 2D and 3D results. - 3) The proposed method, which is straightforward and has not increased much in computational cost, surpasses the compared methods in performance on benchmark datasets.
 For 2D, it is extensively compared with other methods on the Microsoft COCO 2017 benchmark.
-Additionally, it achieves competitive results on the Human3.6M and MPI-INF-3DHP datasets for the 3D Network.
+Additionally, this method achieves competitive results on the Human3.6M and MPI-INF-3DHP datasets for the 3D Network.